ksasso1028/ksasso1028/README.md

 Previous work has consisted of designing and deploying high performing deep learning pipelines in industries from defense, entertainment, and transporation.

 Currently continuing ML research into audio restoration/separation, video search, video generation, and pushing the bounds of diffusion.
 Please feel free to reach out regarding any questions or any ML related inquiries.

-Active musician, [warper](https://github.com/Sxela/WarpFusion), and creative director.
+Also a active musician, [warper](https://github.com/Sxela/WarpFusion), and creative director.

 ### Patents